requirements

 MCP server

-HTTP/SSE server on localhost:7134.
+Stateless streamable HTTP server on localhost:7134/mcp.
 Exposes one tool: flex_search.
-Accepts SQL, preset names, or vec_ops() expressions.
-Read-only — a SQLite authorizer blocks all writes at the engine level.
-Claude reads the schema via @orient, then writes its own queries.
+Claude writes SQL, uses presets, or runs semantic and keyword searches.
+Read-only — all writes are blocked at the engine level.
+Claude reads the schema, then writes its own queries.
+Supports unlimited concurrent sessions.
 Works with Claude Code, claude.ai, Cursor, or any MCP client.

 enrichment